VermaAayushi/MyPortfolio/README.md

 # MyPortfolio
-Portfolio made with HTML, CSS, Javascript an JQuery.
+Portfolio made with HTML, CSS, Javascript and JQuery.

 You can see this project live on : https://aayushi-verma-portfolio.herokuapp.com/